ADDITIONAL EXAMPLES OF HOW PEOPLE ARE AFFECTED BY BUDDY JEWEL'S MUSIC |

 utter those words, 'I want a record deal,' you never realize what you're asking

-other causes locally, nationally and internationally.
-In April 2005, Buddy was honored by the National Fatherhood Initiative as a recipient of their annual Fatherhood Award - an honor given to individuals who exemplify the ideals of involved, responsible and committed fatherhood.
-Buddy Jewell was the recipient of the ABC Radio Network's 2003 Listener Choice Award for "New Artist of the Year,"and Music Row Magazine's 2004 "Critic's Pick Award.".
-He was also nominated by the ACM (The Academy of Country Music) for "Best New Artist," and nominated for a Grammy for his work with a gospel album called "Amazing Grace 111."
+it is donated directly to St. Jude's.Hospital.
+Buddy Jewell was the recipient of ABC Radio Network's Listener Choice Award for "New Artist of the Year,"and Music Row Magazine's "Critic's Pick Award.".
+He was also nominated by the ACM (The Academy of Country Music) for "Best New Artist," nominated for a Grammy for his work with a gospel album called "Amazing Grace 111." and been nominated twice by the CMA (Country Music Association.) and was honored by the National Fatherhood Initiative as a recipient of their annual Fatherhood Award - an honor given to individuals who exemplify the ideals of involved, responsible and committed fatherhood.
 I see this as an opportunity to make a difference in people's lives.
 And maybe that is really what my purpose as an artist is.
 If they want me, I'll do my best to be there to hopefully make a difference, especially if kids are involved."
 (Buddy remembers) "I'm the same guy I've always been.
 Same house.
 Same car.
 But the car is paid off now, and hopefully in another year the house will be, too.
 We're doing little things, fixing it up one room at a time.
 Only one thing has changed: I'm having the time of my life." |

 BUDDY JEWELL LIVE |